-For residential buildings, the revenues from electrification exceed total incremental electricity system costs in later years of our study, yielding a net revenue of \$625 million.
-Importantly, the cumulative 11-year revenues are greater than their associated costs by almost seven-fold.
-This means that the electrification of residential buildings in New Jersey is predicted to exert downward pressure on electric rates, especially in the medium and long terms.
+For residential buildings, the revenues from electrification exceed total incremental electricity system costs in most of the years of our study, yielding a net revenue of \$1.4 billion.
+Importantly, the cumulative 11-year revenues are greater than their associated costs by almost six-fold.
+This means that the electrification of residential buildings in Colorado is predicted to exert downward pressure on electric rates, especially in the medium and long term.
 Although home energy demand is less flexible compared to EVs, there are many electric appliances such as water heaters, dishwashers, and dryers that can be shifted to offpeak periods to reduce demand-related costs associated with building electrification.

-In the short term in New Jersey, the conversion of older air conditioning units and electric resistance heaters to more efficient heat pumps acts as an energy efficiency measure, reducing total energy consumption and peak demand from residential buildings.
-This means that residential customers switching from older electric appliances to more efficient heat pumps will see savings on their electric bills.
-While utilities' revenues decrease in the short term because of fewer electricity sales, their costs also decrease from reductions to peak demand and total energy consumption.
+In the short term in Colorado, the conversion of older air conditioning units and electric resistance heaters to more efficient heat pumps acts as an energy efficiency measure, reducing total energy consumption and peak demand from residential buildings.
+This means that residential electric customers switching from older electric appliances to more efficient heat pumps will see savings on their electric bills.
+While electric utilities' revenues decrease in the short term because of fewer electricity sales, their costs also decrease from reductions to peak demand and total energy consumption.
 Specifically, as peak demand decreases, there is more available capacity on the distribution and bulk power system grid to accommodate more electrification, such as from EVs.
-By the beginning of the next decade, heat pump adoption will accelerate, and utility revenues associated with residential buildings will grow faster than the costs to serve that new electric load.
-Overall, building electrification will put downward pressure on rates in New Jersey.7
+By the beginning of the next decade, heat pump adoption will accelerate, and electric utility revenues associated with residential buildings will grow faster than the costs to serve that new electric load.
+Overall, building electrification will put downward pressure on electric rates in Colorado.